-Our approach to developing effective maintenance solutions has significantly advanced over the last three years.
-Our methodology for creating maintenance regimes based on the assets actual operating context remains core; however we have developed numerous tools and techniques, detailed within our proposal, to underpin this process and add significant value to our customers, whilst also reducing risks.
+Using condition based monitoring to create maintenance regimes based on the assets actual operating context can be an additional, less invasive method using the numerous tools and techniques we have developed, to underpin this process and add significant value to our customers, whilst also reducing risks.

-Combined with detailed mitigation plans, incorporating the latest condition monitoring technology and detailed maintenance plans, we use Failure Modes effect analysis to derive at the appropriate regimes for the asset, rather than ‘out of the box’ SFG20 tasks, that have not been based on the individual assets operating context or condition.
+Combined with detailed mitigation plans, incorporating the latest condition monitoring technology and detailed maintenance plans, we can use Failure Modes effect analysis to derive at the appropriate regimes for the asset, rather than ‘out of the box’ tasks, that have not been based on the individual assets operating context or condition.

-The output of our engineering consultancy work, systemization and mitigation plans will all be visible in our engineering management system, along with real-time alerts for condition alarms, and performance deviations.
+The output of any engineering consultancy work, systemization and mitigation plans will all be visible in AIM along with real-time alerts for condition alarms, and performance deviations.